 In order to have one or more CCPP physics suites available at runtime, you need to select those suites at build time by setting the CCPP_SUITES environment variable.
 Multiple suites can be set, as shown below in an example for the bash shell:

 '''

-export CCPP_SUITES='FV3_GFS_v15p2,FV3_GFS_v16beta'
+export CCPP_SUITES="FV3_GFS_v15p2,FV3_GFS_v16beta"

 '''

-If CCPP_SUITES is not set, the default is 'FV3_GFS_v15p2'.
+If CCPP_SUITES is not set, the default is set to 'FV3_GFS_v15p2' in build.sh.

 3.3.3 Building the model